 Food can be the best source of comfort and happiness.
 It can be beautifully presented and delicious.

-It can energize your body and keep you alive.
-It can encompass rich cultural traditions, and be shared amongst friends and family.
+A well-planned dish can energize your body and keep you alive.
+It can even encompass rich cultural traditions and be shared amongst friends and family.

 Above all, food is capable of making us feel fantastic!